-- The label Here is visible in all statement annotations, where it refers to the state where the annotation appears; and in all contracts, where it refers to the pre-state for the requires, assumes, assigns, variant, terminates, clauses and the post-state for other clauses.
-It is also visible in data invariants, presented in Section 2.11. - The label 01d is visible in assigns and ensures clauses of all contracts (both for functions and for statement contracts described below in Section 2.4.4), and refers to the pre-state of this contract. - The label Pre is visible in all statement annotations, and refers to the pre-state of the function it occurs in. - The label Post is visible in assigns and ensures clauses of all contracts, and it refers to the post-state.
+- The label Here is visible in all statement annotations, where it refers to the state where the annotation appears; and in all contracts, where it refers to the pre-state for the requires, assumes, assigns, frees, variant, terminates clauses and the post-state for other clauses (ensures, allocates, and abrupt termination clauses).
+It is also visible in data invariants, presented in Section 2.11. - The label Old is visible in assigns and ensures clauses of all contracts (both for functions and for statement contracts described below in Section 2.4.4), and refers to the pre-state of this contract. - The label Pre is visible in all statement annotations, and refers to the pre-state of the function it occurs in. - The label Post is visible in assigns and ensures clauses of all contracts, and it refers to the post-state. - The label LoopEntry is visible in loop annotations and all annotations related to a statement enclosed in a loop.
+It refers to the state just before entering that loop for the first time -but after initialization took place in the case of a for loop, as for loop invariant (section 2.4.2).
+When LoopEntry is used in a statement enclosed in nested loops, it refers to the innermost loop containing that statement. - The label LoopCurrent is visible in loop annotations and all other annotations related to a statement enclosed in a loop.
+It refers to the state at the beginning of the current step of the loop (see section 2.4.2 for more details on what constitutes a loop step in presence of side-effects in the condition).
+When LoopCurrent is used in a statement enclosed in nested loops, it refers to the innermost loop containing that statement.